OpenSourceEconomics/respy/doc/source/specification.rst

 start    initial level of schooling
 =======  ==========================

 Again, there is a small difference between the setup in the original paper.
 There is no automatic change in sign for the tuition and adjustment costs.
-Thus, a \$4,000 tution must be specified as -4,000
+Thus, a \$4,000 tuition cost must be specified as -4,000

 **HOME**